ldn-softdev/jtc/User Guide.md

 ```
 - `>idx<t` lexeme here will utilize namespace `idx` to find the offset (index).

-There's a subtle difference how the lexeme `t` will treats and uses referred namespace:
+There's a subtle difference how the lexeme `t` treats and uses referred namespace:
 - in `<..>t` notation, the lexeme always treats the value in the namespace as _JSON string_ and will try searching (recursively) a
 respective label.
 I.e., even if the value in the namespace is numerical value `0`, it will seearch for a label `"0"` instead
 - in `>..<t` notation, if the namespace holds a literal (i.e. a _JSON string_) value, then the lexeme will try matching the label
-(as expected);  however, if the namespace holds a numerical value(_JSON number_), then the value is used as a direct offset
+(as expected);  however, if the namespace holds a numerical value (_JSON number_), then the value is used as a direct offset
 in the searched JSON node